Want to buy some Nottingham Forest retro shirts? Read on…

 The 1996-97 season was far less successful – Forest finished bottom of the Premier League and were relegated, despite signing Pierre Van Hooijdonk from Celtic for a club record fee of £4.5million.

-Or you can get the 1998-00 home shirt (above).
-This was worn as Forest were back in the Premier League after one season in Division One.
+Or you can get the 1998-00 home shirt (above left).
+This retro football shirt was worn as Forest were back in the Premier League after one season in Division One.
 Unfortunately they finished bottom and were relegated again.

 The season didn’t start well as Dave Bassett was sacked and Van Hooijdonk refused to play after a dispute with a club.
 New manager Ron Atkinson couldn’t save them from relegation and announced his retirement from management at the end of the season.